Stair Spindles

 What is a Stair Spindle?

-Square
+Square spindles

-Square spindles offer a clean, minimalist look that’s perfect for a modern style, and pair equally well with wooden or metal stair balustrade detailing.
+Square staircase spindles offer a clean, minimalist look that’s perfect for a modern style, and pair equally well with wooden or metal stair balustrade detailing.
 Simple square spindles are usually the cheapest option, though square tapered spindles are also available, offering a slightly more intricate look.

-Twist
+Twist spindles

 Within the twisted spindle category there are a number of different styles.
 Single twist spindles are well-suited for older houses or more classical designs, and have a simple twist to differentiate from the more plain square design.
 Double twist spindles are usually made from metal, and feature two separate twists along the length.
 More intricate still are barley twist spindles, which have a section towards the middle which resembles a barley twist - these are most often made from wood, but metal barley twist spindles are available.

-Chamfered
+Chamfered spindles

 Chamfered spindles are usually square at the top and bottom, with a patterned or decorated middle portion.
 Made from wood, chamfered balusters or spindles are available from Richard Burbidge in oak, pine, hemlock and white-finished wood.